-The professional tool that is advisable to use when your iPad is disabled and won't connect to iTunes is the Umendit.
-Umendit is an all-in-one system repair software can help you fix iOS, iPadOS, and tvOS issues by yourself.
-With just simple clicks, it can solve various iOS system issues such as iPhone stuck on the Apple logo, boot loop, stuck on spinning wheel, black screen of death and white screen of death.
+Umendit is an all-in-one software can help you fix any iOS system issues such as iPhone is disabled, iPhone stuck on the Apple logo, boot loop, stuck on spinning wheel, black screen of death and white screen of death.
 As an user-friendly tool, it also has a high rate of success.
 Most importantly, it can bypass all kinds of iTunes errors.

 Simple Steps to Fix iPad Issues with Umendit: